Building Evidence to Inform Practice for Provider Behavior Change Programming

 For more information about Breakthrough RESEARCH visit the Breakthrough RESEARCH project.

-This Beyond Bias case study was developed by Sanyukta Mathur and Krista Granger, Population Council, with input from Kamden Hoffmann, Population Council, and Rachel Yavinsky, Population Reference Bureau (PRB).
+This Beyond Bias case study was developed by Sanyukta Mathur and Krista Granger, Population Council, with input from Kamden Hoffmann, Population Council, Rachel Yavinsky and Heidi Worley, Population Reference Bureau (PRB).
 It was designed by ProGraphics in consultation with Nancy Andrews, Creative Director at PRB, and edited by Nancy Matuszak, PRB.

 The case study was developed with the assistance of Pathfinder International and the Beyond Bias project.
-Thank you to Lydia Murithi, Beyond Bias project director, and Marta Pirzadeh, Senior Technical Advisor, AYSRHR, Pathfinder International, for their guidance and critical input.
+Thank you to Lydia Murithi, Beyond Bias Project Director.
+Thanks also to Marta Pirzadesh, Senior Technical Advisor, AYSRHR; with Mohamad (Bram) Brooks, MEL Lead/Senior Manager; and Cecelia Angelone, Senior Program Officer for their guidance and critical input.

 This website is made possible by the support of the American people through the United States Agency for International Development (USAID).
 The Breakthrough awards are supported by USAID’s Office of Population and Reproductive Health, Bureau for Global Health, under Cooperative Agreements: #AID-OAA-A-17-00017 and #AID-OAA-A-17-00018.
 Breakthrough ACTION is based at the Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs.
 Breakthrough RESEARCH is based at Population Council.
 The contents of this website are the sole responsibility of Breakthrough ACTION and Breakthrough RESEARCH.
 The information provided on this website is not official U.S. Government information and does not necessarily represent the views or positions of USAID, the United States Government, Johns Hopkins University, or Population Council.
 All rights reserved.